 Martha: He's doing all right.

-.
+The story of the play concerns Karen Wright and Martha Dobie, best friends who are also headmistresses of a private girls' school in New England.
 Martha's ex-actress and narcissist aunt Mrs. Lily Mortar acts as an elocution and vocal teacher at the school, though she spends most of her time lecturing, showing off, and telling stories about the golden days.
 They couldn't be happier, especially with Karen about to wed her longtime gynecologist boyfriend, Joe.

 One day, however, the school's resident bad seed, Mary Tilford, decides to extract revenge on Karen by spreading gossip that Karen and Martha are involved in a love affair.
 Her grandmother, the town matriarch, leads the charge against the two, resulting in nearly all students getting pulled from school.
 Karen and Martha sue the Tilfords for libel; yet, even if they win, they really won't be "victorious."